 With masters degrees in Catholic School Leadership and Pastoral Ministry, Sr. Nicole has a background in teaching theology/religion on the secondary level, collegiate and secondary campus ministry, retreat design and leadership, and spiritual accompaniment.
 She has a passion for faith formation and leadership development, especially of young people.
 This passion is equally matched by her dedication to seeking justice.

+Sr. Nicole is currently completing her doctorate in education at Gonzaga University through which she is studying equity and inclusion of students of color in mixed-raced Catholic schools.
 She is also a regular contributor to National Catholic Reporter’s Global Sisters Report and enjoys writing on various topics.

 Take an opportunity to read and reflect on the Sunday readings during the first five weeks of Lent.
 Participants are provided with links to reflections on the Lectionary readings (Cycle A) written by scholars -- including weekly preaching from Catholic Women Preach.
 Then, each week participants share their insights in an online community discussion, guided by a facilitator.MORE INFO/REGISTER